 The main street in Marietta is called “Front Street”, and it is adorned with one-of-a-kind shops that include antiques, gourmet foods and wines, collectibles, eateries, and more.
 Our favorite store was the “Twisted Sisters Boutique” with its unique gifts, jewelry, funky purses, pictures frames, greeting cards, and clothing.
 Visit “My Favorite Things” for any collectible you can imagine plus homemade fudge.
 Take home famous gourmet “Rossi” pasta and sauces for dinner.
 My favorites are the artichoke linguini and Fire! (the devils angel hair), which are also available in gift baskets, and many of the stores items are gluten free.
 “Barking Dog Used Rare Books and Art” is definitely worth checking out.

-Marietta has a castle, called “The Castle”, located at 418 Fourth Street.
-The gothic-revival style architecture, with octagonal tower, is filled with lovely antiques from the Victorian Era and the savvy tour guides give a witty, yet informative, overview of its history.
-Admission is $7 for adults, and they offer discounts for seniors and students.
+Marietta, Ohio has a castle, coincidentally called “The Castle”.
+The gothic-revival style architecture, with octagonal tower, is filled with lovely antiques from the Victorian Era.
+Savvy tour guides give a witty, yet informative, overview of the castle’s history.
 The Castle has many music and art events, plus educational programs, ghost tours, and teas, throughout the year.
-Other things to do in Marietta include a sternwheeler cruise on the Ohio and Muskingum Rivers, or a visit to the Fenton Art Glass Co. in Wiliamstown, WV.
+Other things to do in Marietta include a sternwheeler cruise on the Ohio and Muskingum Rivers, or a visit to the Fenton Art Glass Co. in Wiliamstown, West Virginia.

 If you love history, visit Muskingum River State Park to see the memorial to the Start Westward sculpture.
 This artwork consists of three men standing atop a rock, landing on the Muskingum River.
 Start Westward represents the first landing of the pioneers and start of westward territory expansion.

-If you would like to visit Ohio, check out my other posts:
+If you would like to visit Ohio, check out our other posts: